mocks-server/website/docs/plugins-developing-plugins.md

 #### `register(core)`

 This method will be called for registering the plugin during the Mocks Server initialization, before `options` have been initialized.
+From a lifecycle point of view, it is equivalent to the class `constructor`, so it is in your hand to perform registration stuff in the `constructor` or in the `register` method.

 Here you should register your own custom `options` using the `core.config` object, register your own custom express routers using the `core.addRouter` method, add custom Route Handlers using `core.addRoutesHandler`, etc.

-You should never access here to configuration values, because it is not still ready in this phase, which was designed with the intention of letting the plugins to add their own options.
+__You should never access here to configuration values, because the configuration object is not still ready in this phase__, which was designed with the intention of letting the plugins to add their own options.

 #### `init(core)`